How do I find an internship?

 - LUT Grant Application (pdf)

 Written agreements are always prepared on grants awarded by LUT.
-Fill out the preliminary information in the grant application forms and e-mail the forms to email@example.com for revision.
-We will invite you to come sign and collect the agreements when they have been reviewed.
+We will invite you to come sign and collect the agreements when they are ready.

 Payment of grants